gbenroscience/ParserNG/GRAPHING.md

 **ParserNG** now enables easy graphing in any Java UI framework, including Swing, JavaFX, Android, and others.

-The library provides a `DrawingContext` interface that can be implemented to render graphs on the target UI component (e.g., `JPanel` in Swing, `Canvas` in Android, or `GraphicsContext` in JavaFX).
+The library provides a `DrawingContext` interface that can be implemented to render graphs on the target UI component (e.g., `JPanel` in Swing, `View` in Android, or `GraphicsContext` in JavaFX).

 Key packages:
 - `com.github.gbenroscience.math.graph` – Core graphing classes